-On page 45, the concept of shape of a distribution was introduced.
+On page 50, the concept of shape of a distribution was introduced.
 A good description of the shape of a distribution should include modality and whether the distribution is symmetric or skewed to one side.
 Using Figure 2.9 as an example, explain why such a description is important.
+Go to the preceding footnote link for the Guided Practice solution.
+GUIDED PRACTICE 2.13 HAS ENDED.

-Describe the distribution of the interest\rate variable using the histogram in Figure 2.6.
+Example problem: Describe the distribution of the interest\rate variable using the histogram in Figure 2.6.
 The description should incorporate the center, variability, and shape of the distribution, and it should also be placed in context.
 Also note any especially unusual cases.

-The distribution of interest rates is unimodal and skewed to the high end.
+Solution to the example: The distribution of interest rates is unimodal and skewed to the high end.
 Many of the rates fall near the mean at 11.57%, and most fall within one standard deviation (5.05%) of the mean.
 There are a few exceptionally large interest rates in the sample that are above 20%.